Van Halen (album): Release and reception

+Van Halen has received universal acclaim.
 In the United States, Van Halen reached number 19 on the Billboard 200; their debut single, a cover of The Kinks' "You Really Got Me", spent eleven weeks, three of which in the Top 40, on the Billboard Hot 100, peaking at number 36.

 Soon after its February 1978 release, Van Halen became regarded by fans and critics as one of rock music’s greatest debut albums; however, its initial critical reception was mostly negative.
 In 1978, Rolling Stone critic Charles M. Young predicted, "In three years, Van Halen is going to be fat and self-indulgent and disgusting ... follow[ing] Deep Purple and Led Zeppelin right into the toilet.
 In the meantime, they are likely to be a big deal."
 But he also wrote that: "Van Halen's secret is not doing anything that's original while having the hormones to do it better than all those bands who have become fat and self-indulgent and disgusting.
 Edward Van Halen has mastered the art of lead/rhythm guitar in the tradition of Jimmy Page and Joe Walsh; several riffs on this record beat anything Aerosmith has come up with in years.
 Vocalist Dave Lee Roth manages the rare hard-rock feat of infusing the largely forgettable lyrics with energy and not sounding like a castrato at the same time.
 Drummer Alex Van Halen and bassist Michael Anthony are competent and properly unobtrusive."
 Village Voice critic Robert Christgau said, "For some reason Warners wants us to know that this is the biggest bar band in the San Fernando Valley ...
 The term becomes honorific when the music belongs in a bar.
 This music belongs on an aircraft carrier."

 According to Rolling Stones Holly George-Warren, with the album's release the mainstream media focused on Roth's "swaggering good looks and extroverted persona", while fans and musicians "were riveted by Eddie Van Halen's guitar mastery", which included "an array of unorthodox techniques."
 She notes that, even before the band's debut, "Eddie became a legend among local guitarists."

 Kerrang! magazine gave the album a very positive review, and considers the album to be an "essential purchase."
 They wrote, "IT'S DIFFICULT to overstate the effect VH's debut had upon its release.
 With the music world split between punk, disco and prog rock, Van Halen combined a dazzling live show with a party-hearty motto and, in Eddie Van Halen, a guitarist who redefined what was possible on six strings.
 His sound on this album—christened 'The Brown Sound'—remains the holy grail of guitar tones."

 Record World called the single "Jamie's Crying" a "driving rhythm piece, which may be [Van Halen's] most interesting single to date." saying that "its rock energy never lets up."